TBSniller/piccap/README.md

 ### How to use
 Simply fill in your parameters and press save.
 The configuration files will then be saved to `/var/luna/preferences/` and reloaded to the application.
 Simply press start after the application ended loading (~30 secounds after start).

-~~The start delay timer is needed on newer TVs, because the executeable acutally doesn't check for a running video.
-Hyperion-WebOS for newer TVs can only run, if there is a video playing.
-So the steps would be: Set it to 30 secounds, click start and go to an app which is playing a video (eg. YouTube/Twitch or TV).
-If you don't play a video in this 30 secounds, Hyperion-WebOS will fail to start.~~
-This shouldn't be needed anymore.
-Just set the delay to 1 secound until I will remove it..

 ### How to install
 Download the ipk from releases or build it all yourself.